mnemocron/pdwtool/README.md

-# pdwstudio
+# PDW Tool

-Basic example of a radar target simulator for RF vector signal generators for demo purposes.
-Written as a webapp (html, javascrip)
+Static website to generate and export generic PDW lists for radar target simulation with vector signal generators